 KOs YAO NOI and YAI are big rugged islands off the eastern coast of Phuket in the mouth of Phang Nga Bay.
 When you are staring out to sea from popular Railay and Ao Nang at that big mountainous island you maybe think is Phuket, you are in fact gazing at these two.

 Yai is the bigger, larger than Lanta and nearly the size of big Ko Chang,.
 It is the less settled and visited.
-Noi is smaller, around the size of Phangan, has a bigger local population than Yai and about a dozen tourist operations.
+Noi is smaller, around the size of Phangan, has a bigger local population than Yai and about two dozen tourist operations.
 It can be described as off the beaten track and genuinely laid back, with nice scenery and a very friendly local population.

-Ko Yao Noi and larger Ko Yao Yai - east of Phuke and west of Krabi - map from Yao Yai's Heimat Garden - more detailed maps can be found on the links below.ISLAND MAP
+Ko Yao Noi and larger Ko Yao Yai - east of Phuket and west of Krabi - map from Yao Yai's Heimat Garden - more detailed maps can be found on the links below.

 AREA MAP

 Most of the budget travelers’ bungalow operations are in a roughly 5 km strip on the east coast taking in HAT PASAI, LONG BEACH and HAT THA KAO as you head north.
 These beaches start about 5 km across the island from the arrival pier from Phuket which is near the main village of THA KAI in the south west of the island.
-A good paved road circles the southern two thirds of the island with several cross routes and offshoots.
-It’s a nice place to explore by hire motorcycle or bicycle.
-Only a short section of this route, west of the northern most pier town of Tah Kao was what I considered seriously steep for a bicycle rider.
-The rest is real easy, which is interesting for a mountainous looking island.

-I stayed at COCONUT CORNER right at the northern end of Pasai Beach where the road does indeed take a corner around the inside of the headland separating it from Long Beach.
+When I first visited in March 07 I stayed at COCONUT CORNER right at the northern end of Pasai Beach where the road does indeed take a corner around the inside of the headland separating it from Long Beach.
 This is a typical old style travelers’ place with a handful of bamboo thatched bungalows and a small restaurant right on the corner and across from the beach.
 I’ll put a detailed description of the place at the end of this article for interested punters.

-Restaurant on the corner for Coconut.
-The beach is immediately behind camera.
-The popular Sabai Corner cottages are about 150 m up the road to the right.The local guy running Coconut Corner is a bit of a character: greets guests 8am with how are you tomorrow? and 8pm with gutten morgen!!.
+The local guy running Coconut Corner was a bit of a character: greeting guests 8am with how are you tomorrow? and 8pm with guten morgen!!.
 Sounds corny, but as David Lettermam from The Late Show says: it aint the material, it’s the delivery

 Well sure, but if you figure out which one Letterman thinks he’s got, let me know.